haukurk/drsystem/README.md

 # DRSystem
 Document Review System, with JIRA or Email support.
 It offers trackable reviews with JIRA which give company auditors are great overview of traceable reviews.

-This project is partly a POC for using Microsoft's WebAPI 2.
+This project is partly a personal POC for using Microsoft's WebAPI 2.

-Design pattern, tools and frameworks used:
+Design pattern, tools, frameworks and remarks:
 * Entity Framework 6 (Code first)
 * Repository pattern for data layer
   * Testable API
+* AngularJS Front-End
+  * Testable web app.
 * DI design with Ninject
 * Model factory pattern to control WebAPI responses
 * Scalable authorization service using JWT.
+* Windows Service - Pooling

 # Features